vault27/Foundation/ipsec.md

 **IKEv2**

-- Here it is called IKEv2 Child SA
+- IKEv2 does not have phase 2
+- One child Ipsec SA is created by default in IKE_AUTH message
+- If you need additional Child SA - 2 more messages - request and response
 - Functionally, Phase 2 in IKEv1 (Quick Mode) and IKEv2 (Child SA) both negotiate ESP/AH SAs, keys, lifetimes, and traffic selectors, optionally with PFS
 - IKEv2 merges and simplifies the process, reduces message count, enforces explicit traffic selectors, and has cleaner rekey/Child SA creation flows
 - Traffic selectors are Mandatory: you must specify the exact local and remote subnets or hosts that this Child SA will cover
 - Workarounds for “any-to-any” for route based VPN: Cover all relevant subnets with broad TS + Use the VTI to route all traffic through a single IPsec SA

 ### Xauth - Extended Authentication - replaced by IKEv2